jesusgastanaduy/jesusgastanaduy.github.io/_teaching/applied_econometrics.md

 location: "Lima, Peru"
 ---

-The course equipped students with the tools needed to conduct rigourous impact evaluations, when randomization is not possible.
+The course focused on learning the main causal inference tecniques, when performing an RCT is not possible.

 Some of the techniques learned include: